Spin and thermal current scaling at a $Y$-junction of XX spin chains: Mathematical derivation of the RG equations for the running Kondo parameters

 \section{Mathematical derivation of the RG equations for the running Kondo parameters}

 In this Appendix we derive the RG equations for the running boundary couplings in the Kondo interaction Hamiltonian $H_{K,f}$.
 To do so, we write the partition function of the model as a path integral at imaginary times and systematically implement the RG procedure, thus computing the corrections to the interaction strengths arising from an infinitesimal decrease in the cutoff reference scale $D$ \cite{Hewson1993}.
-In addition, to fully recover how the corresponding Kondo temperature depends on the system parameters \cite{Giuliano2016}, here we derive it without linearizing the dispersion relation around the Fermi points (.
+As we perform our derivation here without linearizing the dispersion relation around the Fermi points, we are able to fully recover the dependence of the corresponding Kondo temperature depends on the system parameters \cite{Giuliano2016}.

 Within imaginary time formalism, the Euclidean action takes the form ${\cal S} = {\cal S}^{(0)} + {\cal S}_K$, with

 with the operators ${\cal O}_{1,2}^\lambda (\tau)$ defined as

 To derive the RG equations for $J_1$ and $J_2$, we first compute $\langle {\cal O}_1^\lambda (\tau)\rangle$ and $\langle {\cal O}_2^\lambda (\tau) \rangle$ up to second order in the boundary interaction strengths and, then, we reabsorb the second order contributions that dynamically depend on $D$ in a renormalization of the running couplings themselves.
 To do so, we need the explicit formulas for the single JW fermion and for the Klein factor correlation functions in the noninteracting theory ($J_1=J_2=0$).
 Over an $\ell$-site chain, these are given by